animeshraghav/Digit-Recognition/README.md

-# Digit-Recognition
+#Handwritten Digit Recognition
-Through this project one can be able to recognize digitally the handwritten numerical digit through lens of their setup.
+Through this project, one can digitally recognize both already handwritten and live writing of numerical digits through the lens of their setup.
-It Consists of:
+It consists of: